 It was getting dark.
 I was racing the sun (since there’s no light installed yet).
 Feeling the pressure, I kept messing up the cuts on the last bit of finish moulding.
 Therefore, I was running out of wood, and I just cracked.

 I was an absolute mess.
 My husband came in to check on me and was like “whoa, what’s going on?”
 Feeling tired and stressed, I finally stepped back and was like “what are you doing, Amie?”
 So, I stepped away and took a much needed break.
 I mean who cries over the One Room Challenge?
 Probably more people than we know.
 Full honesty over here!

 After my little break, I got my head straight, and was finally able to finish the ceiling trim.
 Check it out!

 It’s gorgeous!
 Exactly what I was hoping for.

 I had been mulling over what I wanted the ceiling finish trim to look like.
-There are so many ways to finish a planked ceiling.
 Here are some of the looks I was considering.

 Traditional crown moulding.

 Very simple and minimal trim.